cococry/lyssa/README.md

 | [GLFW](https://github.com/glfw/glfw) | Handling windowing, input etc. |

-As lyssa uses the leif library which also depends on a few things there are four more leif dependecies:
+As lyssa uses the leif library which also depends on a few things there are some more leif dependecies:
 #### Leif Dependencies

 | Dependency         |  Reason of Usage    |